frank-baring/public_projects/other_projects/equilibre/data_visualization/dashboard/README.md

  - This was the script I used to extract and transform subject data from Equilibre's stage 2 clinical trial.
  - Program will not run without dataset, which cannot be provided.
  - I have included this program in my public Github to showcase proficiency in R, rather than demonstrate functionality.
+ - Functions were written to improve update and edit efficiency.